harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/README.md

 3. Restart Docker Desktop
 Confirm that your memory usage by the `vmmmem` service (represents all memory used by WSL and your virtual machines) is remaining below the limit you specified (using Task Manager, or a similar monitoring application).

-#### Setup/Run/Manage locally without Docker Container
-**NOTE: THIS METHOD OF DEVELOPMENT, TESTING, AND DEPLOYMENT HAS BEEN DEPRECATED!
-Please instead refer to the above section for steps on how to setup/run/manage the application in Docker containers.**
-To setup the local deployment, each subsystem involves a slightly different means/set of dependencies.
-To run the individual code, follow the setup/run instructions in the READMEs found within the various subdirectories.
-For example, for the Main Python Flask server, refer to `flask-app\README.md`.

 ## To Run
 ### Local Subsystem